michaldudek/okdone-app/README.md

-# ToDo App
+# OK, Done!

-A kitchen sink where I implement a robust ToDo App from scratch to experiment with different things and newest technologies in web dev.
+An experimental TODO app serving as development kitchen sink and playground for ideas around modern web/app dev.

 Some future technical ideas include: